 I’ll admit, I never did really know what my obstetrician was doing.
 At my first scan, all I wanted to know was if there was a heartbeat.

 Sometimes, amniotic fluid levels don’t appear to be within normal limits on a scan.
-If the clinician has advised that your fluid levels don’t seem right, you may be offered a procedure called amniocentesis.
+If the clinician has advised that your fluid levels don’t seem right, you will be followed more closely and, in rare situations, you may be offered a procedure called amniocentesis.

 What Happens During Amniocentesis?

 Although this test may be recommended for different reasons, it is mainly to detect fetal or genetic abnormalities in your baby.

 A very thin needle is inserted into the amniotic sac through your abdomen to draw out some liquid.
 It is then sent to a laboratory for analysis, where any chromosomal defects are picked up.